gavclark/gavclark.github.io/_posts/2020-03-13-exported-markdown-from-google-docs.md

-# This is the document title, I wonder how that will work?
+# This is the document and blog post title title - I wonder how that will work?

 # This is a title of a blog post which I edited in google docs and converted to markdown (this is in heading #1 by the way)